Covert Comic Home Page

 Post-traumatic stress disorder – otherwise known as "first day back from vacation."

 Near as we can figure, our son discovered the poor hapless bastard crawling across the floor of our hotel kitchen.
 Although we managed to pry about a third of the extremist's lifeless body from his mouth, we were unable to retrieve the rest.
-No doubt the terrorist had it coming, but that's one fate I wouldn't wish on even the most vicious Al Qaeda member.
+No doubt the terrorist had it coming, but that's one fate I wouldn't wish on even the most vicious Al-Qaeda member.

 Good thing terrorists are basically made of protein, so there should be no significant health risk to our junior spook.